quicwg/base-drafts/draft-ietf-quic-transport.md

 A client might wish to reduce linkability by employing a new connection ID and source address when sending traffic after a period of inactivity.
-(In conventional situations using UDP, the client cannot freely vary the IP address, but can much more readily change the UDP port.
+(In conventional situations using UDP, the client may not always be able to freely vary the IP address, but can much more readily change the UDP port.
 Since an address for QUIC when using UDP is the tuple of the IP address and UDP port, changing the source port along constitutes changing the QUIC address.)
 So changing the address from which it sends packets at the same time might cause the packet to appear as a connection migration.
 This ensures that the mechanisms that support migration are exercised even for clients that do not experience NAT rebindings or genuine migrations.
 Changing port number can cause a peer to reset its congestion state (see {{migration-cc}}), so the port SHOULD only be changed infrequently.

 An endpoint that exhausts available connection IDs cannot probe new paths or initiate migration, nor can it respond to probes or attempts by its peer to